riot/riot.github.io/compiler.md

 </template>
 ```

-The `riot+compiler.js` bundle exposes the `compileFromString` and `inject` methods that can help you compiling the above component:
+The `riot+compiler.js` bundle exposes the `compileFromString` and `inject` methods that combined together, can help you compiling the above component:

 ```js
 const tagString = document.getElementById('my-tag').innerHTML